Chart Color Schemes

 Campbellfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Campbellfield's dwelling structure, as per the latest Census, consisted of 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
+Campbellfield's dwelling structures, as per the latest Census, comprised 85.1% houses and 14.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
 Home ownership in Campbellfield stood at 40.8%, with mortgaged dwellings at 31.7% and rented ones at 27.5%.
 The median monthly mortgage repayment was $1,600, below Melbourne metro's average of $1,834.
-Median weekly rent in Campbellfield was $320, lower than Melbourne metro's $369.
-Nationally, Campbellfield's mortgage repayments were significantly lower at $1,600 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Median weekly rent in Campbellfield was $320, compared to Melbourne metro's $369.
+Nationally, Campbellfield's mortgage repayments were lower at $1,600 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing